 One of the most important factors involved in selling a home is marketing it to potential buyers.
 In the contemporary real estate industry there are more methods of marketing than ever before, thanks in no small part to the internet.
 You can see this by opening up any magazine or looking at any online listing site.
 As you start the process of selling your home, you’ll want to find a real estate agency that is able to utilise as many of these options as possible.
 Your real estate agent should be willing to go over all of your options to pick and choose the media that will make the most sense in your case.
 A strong marketing effort will not only reach a relevant audience, but it will help maximise your eventual sale price.

 (You can start the process of comparing different marketing methods by getting in touch with potential real estate agents.
 You can compare agents at at LocalAgentFinder.
-So you can find a great agent who’ll be able to discuss which marketing methods could be the right option for your property.
-The answer to this question could be more complex than you may initially think.)
+So you can find a great agent who’ll be able to discuss which marketing methods could be the right option for your property).

 What Influences a Marketing Approach?